 b) You have limited capability for work

-This means that the SSA have decided that you have ‘limited capability for work’, and this means that you will get ESA or UC and not have to look for work.
+This means that the DWP have decided that you have ‘limited capability for work’.
+This means that you will get ESA or UC and not have to look for work.
 You may still have to do ‘work-related activity’, which includes going to work-focused interviews.

 They then have to decide if you have ‘limited capability for work-related activity’ and if they decide you cannot do work-related activity, they will put you in the ‘support group’ of ESA or give you the ‘limited capability for work-related activity’ element of UC.

 They make this decision based on the criteria that we have set out in the Assessment for limited capability for work related activity section.
 If you meet one of the criteria then the DWP will put you in the support group or give you this element.

 Can I get ESA if I don’t have limited capability for work?

 Sometimes the DWP can treat you as having limited capability even if you are fit for work.
 You will need to show that: